Screening Clinical Trials for Prostate Cancer

 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

-This phase II trial studies how well fluorine F 18 DCFPyL positron emission tomography / computed tomography (PET / CT) imaging works in detecting high-grade prostate cancer in participants with elevated prostate-specific antigen (PSA) levels.
+This phase II trial studies how well fluorine F 18 DCFPyL positron emission tomography / computed tomography (PET / CT) imaging works in detecting high-grade prostate cancer in patients with elevated prostate-specific antigen (PSA) levels.
 A PET scan uses radioactive material, also known as a radiotracer, injected into the blood to show the internal workings of the body.
 A CT scan uses x-rays and a computer to produce a 3-dimensional image of the body.
-Fluorine F 18 DCFPyL is a radioactive tracer, which when used with combined PET / CT imaging, may help doctors more accurately locate areas of high grade prostate cancer in participants with elevated PSA.
+Fluorine F 18 DCFPyL is a radioactive tracer, which when used with combined PET / CT imaging, may help doctors more accurately locate areas of high grade prostate cancer in patients with elevated PSA.

 Location: Johns Hopkins University / Sidney Kimmel Cancer Center, Baltimore, Maryland